-Muslims are blessed with Ramadan: a month filled with spiritual opportunities to seek mercy, forgiveness and emancipation from hellfire.
+Muslims are blessed with Ramadan: a month filled with spiritual opportunities to seek mercy, forgiveness, and emancipation from hellfire.

-According to this hadith, Ramadan is broken into thirds.
-The first ten days of Ramadan are considered the “ten days of mercy.”
 One of Allah’s 99 names is also Ar Rahman, which means “The Most Merciful.”
 There’s no surprise that mercy manifests itself in the month of Ramadan.

 Allah SWT promises another reward for fasting in Surah Baqarah: